pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 892 Containers

+Things like docker and kubernetes I quite like, they are a bit difficult to learn at first but once you get the hang of them you don't want to stop using them.

 ##### Day 891 Multithread
 The concurrency in applications it's an important part, in microservices I think that this is crucial and hard to understand to start with, currently we have problems with transactions this weekend need to study this topic.